dimkasb/sbpay-sdk/README.md

 ### Custom payment processor callbacks

+Using SBPay.me, you have the flexibility to integrate a personalized payment processor.
+Whenever SBPay needs to initiate a specific action, it will trigger a callback to the URL you have designated.
+You can configure these callback URLs within your SBPay.me account settings.

+Here is a list of the callback URLs you can configure:

 * Payment form URL.
-You will receive POST request here from browser with following data:
+You will receive POST request from browser with following data:

 | Parameter name        | Description                                                                                       |
 |-----------------------|---------------------------------------------------------------------------------------------------|